top of page

 The spencer varieties are very popular due to the fact that there are sooooo many varieties to choose from and also the long stems and large flowers make them ideal for exhibition and cut flower production.
 They require around 12 hours of daylight to bloom and do not need high temperatures so are idea for outdoor growing in the UK.

-Spring Sunshine sweetpeas only require 11 hours of daylght so will bloom eralier than the spencer varieties but they are more suited to greenhouse production as they do like the heat.
-For growers in the south of England its definately worth experiementing ourdoors and in a warm yur you will still get success with these if grown outdoors.
+Spring Sunshine sweet peas only require 11 hours of daylight so will bloom earlier than the spencer varieties but they are more suited to greenhouse production as they do like the heat.
+For growers in the south of England its definitely worth experimenting outdoors and in a warm year you will still get success with these if grown outdoors.

 When to sow Sweet Peas